ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/02_linear_and_logistic_regression/08_polynomial_regression_theory.md

 <img src="./images/0802.png" alt="Polynomial degrees" width="800"/>

-### The Trick: How We Solve It With Linear Regression
+### The Trick: How It's Solved With Linear Regression

 This looks like a non-linear equation, but here's the clever trick: we can transform this into a **Multiple Linear Regression** problem by treating each polynomial term as a *new, separate feature*.

 Let's say we want to fit a cubic model (degree `n=3`):

-$$
-\hat{y} = \theta_0 + \theta_1 x + \theta_2 x^2 + \theta_3 x^3
+$$ \hat{y} = \theta_0 + \theta_1 x + \theta_2 x^2 + \theta_3 x^3 $$
-$$

 We can define a new set of features:
 * $x_1 = x$
 * $x_2 = x^2$
 * $x_3 = x^3$

 Now, our equation becomes:

-$$
-\hat{y} = \theta_0 + \theta_1 x_1 + \theta_2 x_2 + \theta_3 x_3
+$$ \hat{y} = \theta_0 + \theta_1 x_1 + \theta_2 x_2 + \theta_3 x_3 $$
-$$

 This is just a standard Multiple Linear Regression equation!
-We can use the exact same methods (Ordinary Least Squares or Gradient Descent) to find the optimal coefficients ($\theta_0, \theta_1, \theta_2, \theta_3$).
-The model is still **linear in its parameters**, even though it is modeling a **non-linear relationship** in the original feature space.
+We can use the exact same methods to find the optimal coefficients ($\theta_0, \theta_1, \theta_2, \theta_3$).

-## 3. The Danger of High-Degree Polynomials: Overfitting
+## 3. Key Assumptions of Polynomial Regression

-Given enough data points, you can always find a polynomial of sufficiently high degree that passes perfectly through every single point.
-However, this is not a good thing.
+Since Polynomial Regression is a special case of Multiple Linear Regression, it relies on the same core assumptions.
+However, some have a unique twist.

+1.  **Linearity (in the Parameters):** This is the most important and nuanced assumption.
+We are not assuming the relationship between `x` and `y` is linear.
+Instead, we assume the relationship is linear *in the coefficients* ($\theta_0, \theta_1, ...$).
+By creating polynomial features, we transform the problem so that this assumption holds.

+2.  **Independence of Residuals:** The prediction errors (residuals) are independent of each other.
+This is mainly a concern for time-series data.

+3.  **Homoscedasticity (Constant Variance):** The residuals have a constant variance across all levels of the independent variables.
+A residual plot should show a random scatter without any funnel or cone shape.
+    > **What to do if it's violated?**
+    > *   Transforming the target variable (`y`), such as with a log or square root, can sometimes help stabilize the variance.

+4.  **No High Multicollinearity (A New Challenge):** The independent variables should not be highly correlated with each other.
+This becomes a significant issue in Polynomial Regression because the features we create ($x, x^2, x^3$, etc.) are, by their nature, highly correlated.
+    > **What to do if it's violated?**
+    > *   **Don't Panic for Prediction:** High multicollinearity primarily affects the reliability and interpretation of the individual coefficients ($\theta_i$).
+It often does not hurt the model's overall predictive accuracy.
+    > *   **Use Regularization:** Techniques like **Ridge Regression** are very effective at handling multicollinearity and are often used in combination with Polynomial Regression.
+    > *   **Feature Scaling:** Standardizing the features (e.g., using `StandardScaler`) before creating polynomial terms can sometimes help reduce multicollinearity.

+## 4. How the Model is Trained

+Because we reframe the problem as a Multiple Linear Regression, we use the same training methods.
+The goal is to find the coefficients ($\theta_i$) that **minimize the Mean Squared Error (MSE)**.

+*   **Ordinary Least Squares (OLS):** For most cases, this direct mathematical approach is used.
+It finds the optimal coefficients in a single calculation using linear algebra.
+*   **Gradient Descent:** For extremely large datasets, an iterative optimization approach like Gradient Descent can be used to find the coefficients.

+## 5. Model-Specific Considerations

+### Choosing the Right Degree
+The **degree** of the polynomial is the most important **hyperparameter** you need to choose.
+It controls the model's complexity and its ability to fit the data.

+1.  **Visualize Your Data:** The first and most important step is to create a **scatter plot** of your target variable against your independent variable.
+A visual inspection will often give you a good starting point for the degree.
+2.  **Model and Evaluate:** Try fitting models with a few different degrees (e.g., 2, 3, 4) and compare their evaluation metrics (like R² and RMSE) on a held-out **test set** or using **cross-validation**.
+The degree that performs best on unseen data is typically the best choice.

+## 6. Common Pitfalls: Overfitting

+The biggest danger in Polynomial Regression is **overfitting**.

-**Overfitting** happens when the model becomes too complex and starts to "memorize" the training data, including its random noise and fluctuations, instead of learning the underlying trend.
+*   **What it is:** Using a polynomial degree that is too high will cause the model to become overly complex.
+It will start to "memorize" the training data, including its random noise, instead of learning the underlying trend.
+*   **The Consequence:** An overfit model will have an amazing score on the data it was trained on, but it will **fail miserably** at making accurate predictions on new, unseen data.
+*   **The Solution:**
+    *   Keep the polynomial degree as low as possible while still capturing the main trend in the data.
+    -   Always evaluate your model on a separate test set to check for overfitting.
+If the training score is much better than the test score, your model is overfit.
+    -   Use regularization techniques (like Ridge) to penalize large coefficients, which can help control overfitting in high-degree polynomial models.

 <img src="./images/0803.png" alt="Overfitting with a high-degree polynomial" width="500"/>

-An overfit model will have an amazing score on the data it was trained on, but it will **fail miserably** at predicting new, unseen data.
-The goal is to find a polynomial degree that is complex enough to capture the general trend without being so complex that it models the noise.

-## 4. How to Choose the Right Degree

-1. **Visualize Your Data:** The first and most important step is to create a **scatter plot** of your target variable against your independent variable.
-A visual inspection will often give you a good sense of whether a quadratic (one bend), cubic (two bends), or a more complex curve is needed.
-2. **Model and Evaluate:** Try fitting models with a few different degrees (e.g., 2, 3, 4) and compare their evaluation metrics (like R² and RMSE) on a held-out **test set**.
-The degree that performs best on the *test set* (not the training set) is likely the best choice.

-## 5. Summary
+## 7. Summary
 *   When the relationship between variables is not a straight line, we need a more flexible model.
 *   **Polynomial Regression** fits a curved line by creating new polynomial features ($x^2, x^3$, etc.) and then solving it as a Multiple Linear Regression problem.
 *   The **degree** of the polynomial is a critical hyperparameter that controls the complexity of the curve.
-*   Be wary of **overfitting** when using high-degree polynomials.
-The goal is to capture the trend, not the noise.
-*   **Visualizing your data** with a scatter plot is the best first step to determine if polynomial regression is appropriate.
+*   It introduces a high risk of **multicollinearity** (due to correlated features) and **overfitting** (if the degree is too high).
+*   **Visualizing your data** and evaluating performance on a **test set** are crucial steps to choose the right degree and avoid overfitting.

 ---
 **Next:** [Polynomial Regression Implementation](./09_polynomial_regression_implementation.py)